 In addition, it’ll also strengthen the identity of Arabs, their resolve and autonomy, and close the chasms for a united Arab nation.

 Think what’ll become of Palestine then and future generations.

 The annals of history chronically prove the road to freedom and change take time; people need to persevere with a prudent, critical and just mind and eye, and an open ear, mind and heart.

-For change to happen, one must start from within whilst looking at the bigger picture, minus the victim mentality, irrespective of the chosen leader.
+For change to happen, we must start from within whilst looking at the bigger picture, minus the victim mentality, irrespective of the chosen leader.

-The people of Egypt can learn from their own convoluted history, replete with valuable lessons, should they want a better, stable Egypt.
+The people of Egypt can learn from their own convoluted history, replete with valuable lessons, should they want a better and stable Egypt.

 Else, the bloodshed will continue, the nation will dissipate, the poor will sink into a deeper abyss of penury, and that inspirational “revolution”, will be a thing of the past – if it was indeed a revolution.